oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

-# Mock Test for a JWT Servlet Resource Server
+# Testing an MVC Resource Server with jwt() mocking

-JWT validation

-Now, let's create a MongoDB microservice for lodge listings, using Spring Data Rest.
+Now, let's create a JWT microservice for lodge listings, using Spring Data Rest.
 On application load, a sample dataset will be seeded to the embedded MongoDB instance initialized by Flapdoodle.
+JWT accessTokens are decoded, verified and validated locally by Spring Security in the microservice.

 ```shell
 http --download https://start.spring.io/starter.zip \